Leafwing-Studios/Emergence/design/src/high-level/game-thesis.md

 - satisfying, simple audio
 - clear graphics
 - rich and interesting contraption mechanics
+- interesting engineering puzzles through well-designed production chains
+- rich opportunities for optional optimization
-- well-paced progression
+- clear, well-paced progression
 - thriving modding community
 - impressive performance
 - intriguing fantasy: build a factory on an alien world and advance in technology

 However, competitors in the space have often failed to catch audience's attention in the same way.
+Few have failed to capture the core gamplay loop to the same level of proficiency: they may have production chains, but working them out is much more straightforward, and the tools provided for optional optimization are limited.
-Getting the details right (particularly around UX, contraption mechanics, progression and performance) is remarkably hard.
+Additionally, getting the details right (particularly around UX, contraption mechanics, progression and performance) is remarkably hard.

 Just as importantly, these competitors are by-and-large unimaginative, both in theme and mechanics.
 Belts, inserters and machines in a generic sci-fi environment are all well-and-good, but fail to capture the imagination of new audiences, or stand out from the crowd.
+Even when working within the established genre, many still fail to provide exciting goals to work toward.
+Power armor and cars and nuclear reactors are *cool*, and they keep players pushing forward.

 By taking the rich and fun core mechanics of factory builders, adapting them to a unique and compelling theme,